mattmaynes2/aria/reports/final/6-Appendix/D-Development/1-Deployment.md

 support the same features and can access the same packages for their specific system.
 To enable the Aria system to build on independent systems, a package manager wrapper named `pkman` was developed.
 This wrapper offers a standard set of package manager commands to install and uninstall packages using the target platform's specific package manager.
-This tool implores the facade design technique and allows the build process to use one generic interface to communicate to many different dependency management tools.
+This tool uses the facade design technique and allows the build process to use one generic interface to communicate to many different dependency management tools.